-Why Do Independent Contractors Need Liability Insurance?
+When Do Independent Contractors Need Liability Insurance?

 Types of Liability Insurance for Independent Contractors

-- Professional liability insurance: Covers claims that state that the independent contractor did not provide professional services or advice, such as a fitness trainer teaching a client the wrong form that leads to a back injury.
+- Professional liability insurance covers claims that state that the independent contractor did not provide professional services or advice, such as a fitness trainer teaching a client the wrong form that leads to a back injury.

-Contractors Insurance vs Independent Contractors Insurance
+Independent Contractors Insurance vs Contractors Insurance

 How Independent Contractors Get Liability Insurance